danhermes/cognitive-hackathon/Teacher Guide/Week 4/Cognitive-Teacher-Week4-Day4.md

 The rest of the day is really all about hacking for fun:

-## Teacher Instructions: More Cognitive Services
+## Teacher Instructions: Bonus Cognitive Services
 Remind the students that there are quite a few more cognitive services that we haven't worked with in this course.
 Invite them to demo and try as many as they want.
 Invite them to do the following open-ended lab:

-## Student Lab: Bonus Cognitive Services
+## Student Lab: Bonus Cognitive Services (60 mins)
 The complete text for this lab is in the Student/Week 4 folder in Bonus-Cognitive-Services.md.

 There are quite a few more cognitive services that you haven't worked with in this course.
 Demo them and try as many as you want: